 |MDSYS.SDO_GEOMETRY||geometry (see “PostGIS support” below)|

-As you can see everything all types can always be represented as text and as varchar.
+As you can see all types can always be represented as text and as varchar.
 However, this is of course not desirable.
-However, there is more: In Oracle there is not such thing as “integer”.
+However, there is more: In Oracle there is no such thing as “integer”.
 Everything is represented as “number”.
 For example: In Oracle you might see “number (5, 0)”.
 The way to map this is to use “integer” or “bigint” on the PostgreSQL side.
 In general “CPU data types” such as integer and bigint are much faster than “numeric”.

 A second important thing is “varchar2”: On the PostgreSQL side it can easily be mapped to varchar or text.
 A small detail is that in Oracle varchar2 can be the number of bytes or the number of characters.
 Consider the following example: VARCHAR2(20 BYTE) vs.VARCHAR2(10 CHAR).
 You have to think twice, what to do on the PostgreSQL side because in Postgres we are always talking about “characters”.